ELEVATING THE SUPERMARKET EXPERIENCE WITH IN-STORE MEDIA

 - Full-service departments

 - Café & food service (e.g., digital signage, menu boards and short-form TV)

 - Dairy, frozen food and other perishable departments

 Additionally, center store is also prime real estate for digital signage, thanks to a revolutionary new application called Smart Digital Shelving.
 Digital shelving can drive outstanding results in the aisles and on endcaps and wings, enabling you to promote products more effectively than with traditional shelf talkers.

-Finally, digital signage is also an outstanding tool for employee engagement, recognition and training.
+Finally, digital signage is also an outstanding tool in break rooms or back-of-house warehouse areas for employee engagement, recognition and training.
 You can provide safety tips, post job listings, display training videos and much more.
 Of course, one of the most attractive benefits of digital signage for marketers is that you can update it automatically when it’s backed by a web-based content management system.
 From that single benefit, you’ll also be able to reduce your reliance on traditional static signage, which in turn means lower print costs.

 Keep in mind that while digital signage is still relatively new to the grocery industry, it’s no longer a trend to the rest of the world.
 Your customers expect to see it at the businesses they visit– and your business is no exception.
 Digital signage is an absolute must for any supermarket looking to take the next steps forward in their effort to captivate their customers, drive sales and improve efficiencies.